J. William Jones: Career

 After a planned memorial volume concerning Gen. Lee by Washington College languished, Jones expanded the project with the approval of Lee's family, publishing his Personal Reminiscences, Anecdotes and Letters of General Robert E. Lee in 1874.
 Jones published another Lee biography in 1906, and both volumes collectively were reprinted 29 times before 2012.
 In 1875, Jones became secretary of the Southern Historical Society.
 Before resigning in 1887, he oversaw the publication of 14 volumes of papers, defending the Confederate States of America as righteous in waging a holy war against Northern intolerance of states' rights.
 Jones also defended the reputations of Lee, Jefferson Davis and Stonewall Jackson in many venues, as well as denounced Reconstruction and ignored violence of Southern white nationalists against African Americans.

 By 1884, Jones had moved to Atlanta, Georgia, and become assistant corresponding secretary of his denomination's Home Mission Board (1884–1893).
 His Christ in the Camp (1887) was republished many times, and his textbook School History of the United States(1896) became widely used in the South.
 During his final years supervising Baptist missionaries (including his four sons), Jones also was the chaplain-general of the United Confederate Veterans (1890 to 1909).
 Jones wrote an article entitled "The Old Virginia Town, Lexington" for the first issue of the Confederate Veteran in 1893.
 Jones became the superintendent and secretary of the Confederate Memorial Association in 1903, which succeeded in finishing a memorial which now houses the Virginia Historical Society.

 Personal life

 Jones married Judith Page Helm in Nelson County, Virginia on December 20, 1860.
 They had five children: Carter Helm Jones, Edloe Pendleton Jones, Francis William Jones, Meredith Ashby Jones, and Howard Lee Jones.
 Four of their sons became Baptist ministers.

 Death

 Jones died on March 17, 1909, while visiting family in Columbus, Georgia.
-Survived by his widow, sons and grandchildren, he was buried in Richmond, Virginia with Jefferson Davis and other Confederate veterans at Hollywood Cemetery.
 The Library of Virginia has his papers.